 Integration in practice

 Michelle Duprey.Michelle Duprey is director of Integrated Health Care at Starfish Family Services, which offers behavioral health services in Livonia, Dearborn, and Westland, and in Inkster within Western Wayne Family Health Centers.
 Duprey’s role includes working with other area primary care, pediatric, and OB/GYN practices to integrate behavioral health into their existing services.
-For the past five years, she has also served as a field instructor for the University of Michigan (U-M) Online Certificate in Integrated Behavioral Health and Primary Care.
+She is the director of the University of Michigan's (U-M) Online Certificate in Integrated Behavioral Health and Primary Care.

 “What’s the basic way we address cancer?
 The accepted approach is that early detection leads to better outcomes,” Duprey says.
 “Why is mental health any different?
 Why are we siloing mental health, breaking it off, and not serving it in the same kinds of ways?”